Luos-io/Documentation/src/pages/get_started/get_started.md

 - **Pipe** managing a serial interface</br> ╰ located on the lib folder of your project (because it's a driver specific to your board)
 - **Gate** an app that translate Luos to Json and send it trough *Pipe*</br> ╰ located on the cloud, (because it's a common cross platform Luos app) Platformio just downloaded it for you.

-## The remote control part : 💊 You can control the Matrix.
+## The remote control part: 💊 You can control the Matrix.

 The gate running on your board allow you to take control of any service loaded on your device.

 ### Setup development environment

 We will use python with the default library of Luos called pyluos.
-To install it run :
+To install it, run:

 ```bash
 pip install pyluos
 ```

 ### Connect and control your device

-Pyluos provide you a set of tools, To control you device, run
+Pyluos provides a set of tools.
+To control you device, run:

 ```bash
 pyluos-shell